The-Enshrouded-One/Netflix-Landing-Page/README.md

-# 🎬 Netflix Clone - HTML & CSS Frontend
+# 🎬 Netflix Landing Page - HTML & CSS Frontend

-Welcome to my Netflix Clone project!
+Welcome to my Netflix Landing Page project!
 This is a simple, responsive frontend clone of the Netflix landing page, built purely using **HTML** and **CSS**.

 > ⚠️ This is a static frontend project with no backend or JavaScript functionality.